I Recommend Getting ECI Coverage For Yourself Early, Here’s Why

 Or would you rather be fully focused on the road to recovery?
 Every person I know who is battling or has beaten ECI has never said that they didn’t need that extra pay out.
 Not one ever regretted getting covered for ECI when they were healthy.

 To those who are reading this, know that this is coming from someone who experienced first-hand how critical illness can affect you and your loved ones.
 I would hate to have you experience what I have.
-Consult your financial advisor to work out a strategy to get yourself sufficiently covered.
+Consult your Financial Services Consultant to work out a strategy to get yourself sufficiently covered.
 There are many options out there that would most definitely fit your needs and your budget.

 Don’t wait till it’s too late, get yourself sufficiently covered for ECI today.